Find a Lawyer

 What types of payment do lawyers usually accept?

-Most lawyers accept standard payment methods, such as cash, check, and credit cards.
+Most lawyers accept standard payment methods, such as cash, cheque, and credit cards.
 Sometimes the method of payment will involve part of the amount of a settlement, so be sure to discuss payment options with your lawyer before signing a fee agreement.
 Most lawyers are also willing to set up a payment plan, if necessary.

 What is a fee agreement?